Kitware/SMQTK-Core/docs/plugins_configuration.rst

            """Implementation constructor."""
            ...

-       # Abstract methods from Configurable.
+       # Abstract method from the Configurable mixin.
        def get_config(self) -> Dict:
            # As per Configurable documentation, this should return the same
            # non-self keys as the constructor.